 Hans Christian Andersen House

 H.C.
-Andersen's House - a world you thought you knewThe newly built H.C.
-Andersen House in the historic quarter, close to Møntergården and the Odeon...
+Andersen's House - a world you think you know - Visit the popular Hans Christian Andersen House in the historic quarter.

-From a poor child in the slums of Odense, the son of a shoemaker and a laundress, to a celebrated cultural figure in the very upper echelons of 19th-century Copenhagen - you'd almost think it was a fairy tale by H.C.
-Andersen, but actually, it is the life story of the writer himself.
+From a poor child in the Odense slums, the son of a shoemaker and a washerwoman, to a celebrated cultural personality in the very highest social strata of 19th century Copenhagen - you would almost think it was a fairy tale by Hans Christian Andersen, but it is instead the fairy tale writer's own life story.

 H.C.
 Andersen was born in Odense on 2 April 1805, the son of Hans Andersen, a cobbler, and Anne Marie Andersdatter, a laundress.
 Both the birthplace in Hans Jensens Stræde and the childhood home in Munkemøllestræde testify to a hard and poor life, even by the standards of the time.
 His childhood favourite occupation was to fantasize and imagine fantastic stories, and at the age of 14 he decided to seek his fortune at the Royal Theatre in Copenhagen.